ec-forever/wellcart-js-api/README.md

 # Wellcart JS API

-A lightweight Vercel Edge Function that normalizes a meal plan JSON payload into:
+A lightweight Vercel Edge Function that normalizes a meal plan JSON payload into a bubble app:

 - `shopping_list_title`: the normalized plan title to display alongside shopping data
 - `recipes_clean`: an array of recipes with assigned `recipe_id`, optional `description`, and optional `instructions` values